KevinAst/MyWeb/FireWithin/gitbook-plugin-my-plugin/README.md

   By default, the ref will generate a Cornerstone sermon link, UNLESS it begins with an 'http' - which is assumed to be a complete self-contained URL link.

+  > NOTE: 'xttp' will be interpreted as 'http' - as a work-around of markdown auto-linking http strings into an \<a\> tag

   When the sermon reference is 'TXT', the cooresponding title is emitted as a text item only (i.e. NO link).

   If NO title is specified, it will default to 'Teaching'.